Ingestible skincare ingredient: Burdock root benefits—the natural solution for everything from digestion to a clearer complexion?

 No matter your age, skin history, or current condition of your skin, antioxidants are a vital part of any modern skincare regimen.
 These are the substances that your body produces to control free radicals—unstable molecules generated during normal cellular processes (e.g., digestion) and after exposure to potentially toxic pollutants (e.g., cigarette smoke).

 Taking an antioxidant-rich burdock root supplement may serve to mitigate the effects of oxidative stress and reestablish cellular equilibrium.
-These effects, in turn, can clear the way for a host of benefits including (but not limited to) resilient, healthy-looking skin.
+These burdock root benefits, in turn, in turn, can clear the way for a host of benefits including (but not limited to) resilient, healthy-looking skin.

 There are three potential health benefits of ingesting burdock root orally—not just for the betterment of our skin, but for the enhancement of our entire well-being.